Tech topics

 In certain scenarios, specifically prevalent in investigations, IT may be instructed to implement a “silent” legal hold on a custodian’s data (without their knowledge) when there is concern that notification may actually lead to evidence destruction.
 These steps may be necessary to support the initial phases of sensitive matters—such as fraud investigations, regulatory inquiries, or whistleblower allegations—where there is a need to safeguard data before custodians become aware of an investigation, to reduce the risk of intentional or inadvertent evidence destruction.

-The legal hold notice serves as a legally binding directive, and custodians who receive it are obligated to comply with its instructions.
+The litigation hold notice serves as a legally binding directive, and custodians who receive it are obligated to comply with its instructions.
 The notice will likely specify the issues of the matter and the need to preserve potentially relevant data with specific instructions as to the type of data that may need to be preserved along with other instructions to custodians.
 Relevant data includes all types of relevant information, such as documents, emails, and electronically-stored content tied to the case.

 The legal hold process involves a series of steps to maintain compliance.
 Understanding these components helps organizations develop robust procedures that meet legal requirements while simultaneously minimizing disruption to business operations.
 This preservation duty continues until the matter is resolved through settlement, judgment, or when all appeals are exhausted.